jacobcxdev/Architecture/README.md

 # Why use Composable?

-A composable architecture is based around
+A composable architecture is based around…

 > ### Note
 >